ThingLabsIo/ThingLabsIo.github.io/pages/device/arduino/input-controls-output.md

 ---
 layout: page-arduino
 title: "Input Controls Output"
-subheadline: "Arduino Thing 101 Labs #4"
+subheadline: "Arduino Thing 101 Labs"
 teaser: "In this lab you will use analog input to control digital output."
 show_meta: true
 comments: false